HOUSING FIRST SUCCESS STORIES

 Damion, a Veteran, spiraled into deep depression when his wife suddenly passed away.
 Unable to attend to even his most basic needs, he lost his job, his car, his home, and eventually ended up sleeping outside and in shelters.
 Struggling and embarrassed by his situation, Damion says he never would have asked for help.
 But with the help of Boston’s Housing First Initiative and Friends’ Housing Start-up Fund he was finally able to get the help he needed.
 With that help, today Damion has a safe, dignified home, a job he loves, and is finally feeling like himself again. “[Housing First] makes sure I maintain my mental health and my work/life balance.
 It’s so much more than just housing.”

-Michael is 68 years old and had been homeless since 1997.
+Michael is 71 years old and had been homeless since 1997.
 He suffered from chronic pain after falling from a ladder while working as an electrician.
 He became depressed and began abusing alcohol.
 After his wife left him, Michael began sleeping on the streets.
 He was a frequent user of the Boston Medical Center emergency room and often got arrested for disorderly conduct.
-Michael was one of the first people identified for the HUES (High Users of Emergency Services) to Home Housing First Program and was quickly placed in housing.
+Michael was one of the first people identified for the HUES (High Users of Emergency Services) to HUES to Home (high utilizers of emergency services) Housing First Program and was quickly placed in housing.
 Once in his own home, he began to focus on his mental health and health issues.
 He also began substance abuse counseling.
-Michael’s been in place since 2012.
+Michael’s been in his own place since 2012.
 He’s had no emergency room visits or arrests since moving into his apartment.
-But what he does have is peace of mind and hope for the future.
+But what he does have is peace of mind, friends and community, and hope for the future.

 Arley is a beautiful example of the power of home to transform lives.
 He was homeless for nearly eight years, sleeping mostly in Boston Common.
 Arley was housed on October 29, 2014 (three weeks after Boston’s Long Island Bridge closed).
-Just a year and a half later, he’s reunited with his children and working on a degree at UMASS.
+Today, he’s reunited with his children and working on a degree at UMASS.
 Once he completes his studies, he’ll help others gain their independence too.
 “I couldn’t ask for anything better, considering I was in a homeless situation for over 7 years.
 Now I have my children over and can be the father I want to be.
 And I’m a student now, so I spend a lot of my time studying.
 I’m just so grateful to have a place to come to.”

 Sarah had a good job in administration at MIT for decades, but drinking finally got the best of her.
 She lost her job, her health insurance, and her apartment.
 But she never lost her dignity.
 At 70 years old and only 4 1/2 feet tall, she was vulnerable on the streets and eventually came to Woods Mullen Shelter for help.
 The Housing First staff worked with her to get her safely housed, re-connect her with health care providers, and get her treatment for her substance abuse.
 While there, Sarah also began helping others in need of companionship and a smile.
 Today, Sarah is safe and sober in a cozy furnished apartment close to her doctors and counselors.
 Sarah’s favorite saying is “no matter what, I will always have my dignity because that’s what I was born with.”
 Now, Sarah helps restore this sense of dignity in other women by volunteering at Rosie’s Place.